For Educators

 Therapy Level Standards require a CALT to:

-• Complete 200 course contact hours in a therapy-level training program
+Complete a minimum of 200 course contact hours in a therapy-level training program

 What is ALTA?